sowjing/accounts-ui/docs/bower-setup.md

-Bower is dependency manager tool.
+Bower is JavaScript dependency manager tool.
-It can download required dependencies for your application.
+It can download required dependencies for your UI application.

 Prerequisites: